GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/floc/index.md

 from cohorts 1101 and 1354 seem interested in the store's hiking gear.
 From other advertisers, the adtech platform learns about other interests of those cohorts.

-Subsequently, the ad platform can use this data to select relevant ads (such as an ad for hiking boots from the shoe store) when a browser from one of those cohorts requests a page from a site that displays ads, such as a news website.
+Subsequently, the ad platform can use this data to select relevant ads when a browser from one of those cohorts visits a page from a site that displays ads, such as a news website.

 ## What can FLoC be used for?